hudora/huTools/doc/development.markdown

  * Follow [PEP 8][pep8].
    Use [pep8.py][pep8py] `--ignore=E501,W291 --repeat` to verify compliance.
  * Follow [PEP 257][pep257] for docstrings
  * No tabs.
-Not anywhere.
+Not anywhere (except in Makefiles).
 Always indent with 4 spaces.
  * Use [pylint][pylint].
 Aim for a score of at least 8.
 The higher the better.
 If you score is below 8 be prepared to present a good reason for it.
  * Classes/Variables which reference Objects specific to our ERP/our Industry/german trade